pcda17/pcda17.github.io/week-06.md

 ```
 import os

 os.chdir('/sharedfolder/LOC_Recorded_Sound')

 os.listdir('./')
 ```

 Next we will use the BeautifulSoup package to parse an XML file.
-Insert one of your XML filenames in the snippet below and run it, then open the same file in your text editor.
+Insert one of your XML filenames in the snippet below and run it.

 ```
 from bs4 import BeautifulSoup